Menu Audio Description Project

 The Audio Description Project

-This page explains how and why we associate studio names with the movie and series titles in our listings on this website, the meaning and accuracy of years we associate with titles, and how we select the genre to list for each title.
+This page explains how and why we associate studio names with the movie and series titles in our listings on this website, the meaning and accuracy of years we associate with titles, and how we select the rating and genre to list for each title.

-As the volume of titles we handle (currently over 10K) increased, we ran into problems properly identifying individual videos just by their title and type (movie or series), so we began adding years.
+As the volume of titles we handle (currently over 11K) increased, we ran into problems properly identifying individual videos just by their title and type (movie or series), so we began adding years.
 Doing so allowed users to readily distinguish between the 1950 version of Cinderella and the 2015 one, for example.
 Robin Hood became a problem with its five different versions, so adding years helped there, too, but we also added studio names just to be clear.
 Then in 2023 we found that some titles are identical by specifying only title, type, and year, because different studios used the same name in the same year!
 (See, for example, the title Alone on Prime Video.)
 And to top it all off, we found that streaming services were making lots of errors in the film year they were sending us.
 Our definition of year is the year the film was first released commercially in the USA.
 This excludes film festivals or foreign releases.
 We have undergone a massive project of researching correct years to list for films and are overriding what services send us where necessary for the purpose of consistency.
-Everything we talk about on this page is geared towards consistency and making the site easier for visitors to find what they want.

 So how do we determine what studio to list?
 Our definition of studio is the studio that most people would associate with a video because it typically is the first thing anyone sees as the film opens.
 For example, "stars glide in from the sky and form a circle around a mountain: Paramount".
 Technically, that studio is the distributor, and that is the term we generally use internally.
 In reality, when a studio is through with the production of a film, they may hire a third party to handle the actual distribution.
 For example, one of those companies was Buena Vista, a Disney subsidiary which handled all of Disney's film distributions from 1953 to 2007.
-Their role was distribution and marketing of a finished product, but you would most likely rather identify the film with Disney, which is what we do.
+Their role was distribution and marketing of a finished product, but you would most likely rather identify the film with Disney, which is what we typically do.
 In 2020 another distribution company was formed to handle Universal and Warner Bros releases: Studio Distribution Services (SDS).
-Their name does not appear in the movies themselves, however.
+Their name does not appear in the movies themselves, however, so we research the correct studio name.

 It is our practice to try to avoid listing distribution-only companies (like SDS), and we try to ferret out the name that appears at the start of a film.
 When it comes to streaming services, however, they may purchase the rights to a film (rather than produce it) and call it their own.
 Those films are called Originals, like a Netflix Original.
 Things get confusing when two streaming services offer the same film which one company calls "Original."
 In some cases, they are fine crediting the "original" company, but in other cases not so much.
 So we sometimes maintain the name of an underlying studio for use when one company's Original is licensed by another.